 Why is my boiler pressure too high?

-How to reduce your boiler pressure
+How to reduce your boiler pressure in 6 steps

 - Switch off your boiler and wait for the heating system to cool

 - Identify and check the boiler pressure gauge

 - If it’s above 2 bars, you’ll need to reduce the pressure

 - Ensure the filling loop or relief valve is tightly closed

 - Bleed your radiators to release trapped air from the heating system

 - Check to see if the boiler pressure returns to its correct setting

 If your boiler pressure is too low (anything below one bar), you may need to bleed your radiators – or that there may be a leak in the heating system.